H-2020/H-2020/README.md

 ### Hi there 👋
 📫 How to reach me:

-  Visit my Cv on Gitgub: https://h-2020.github.io/CV/
+  Visit my Cv on Github: https://h-2020.github.io/CV/

   Visit my Linkedin: https://www.linkedin.com/in/hilal-demir-be/
 <!--